RubyMine 2025.2 Help

 1. Open the Services tool window: select View | Tool Windows | Services or press Alt+8.

-2. Select a resource and, on the right side of the Services tool window, Download Log icon (Download Log) to save the log file.
+2. Select a resource and click Download Log icon (Download Log) on the right-side toolbar to save the log file.

 • If you want to save logs in a location other than Scratches, specify a directory in Path to download logs to.
 Or select Ask where to save log before downloading to prompt you for the location every time you save logs.